Crash Boom Bang!: Development and release

-Development and release

 Crash Boom Bang was developed by Dimps under the creative direction of Takeshi Narita, and with Shinji Yoshikawa of Vivendi Universal Games serving as producer.
 The game was designed by Yuka Niijima, Maiko Azaki and Shiina Suzuki, and was programmed by Kazuteru Suzuki with assistance from Takeshi Kobayashi and Michitoshi Momose.
 The music was composed and arranged by Kuniyuki Morohashi, while the title theme was composed by Nigorō.
 Yutaka Shioya served as the game's art director.
 The voice cast includes Makoto Ishii in the dual role of Crash and Fake Crash, Risa Tsubaki as Coco, Yōsuke Akimoto as Cortex, Asuka Tanii as Pura, Takahiro Yoshino as Pinstripe, Akiko Toda as Tawna, and Shinya Fukumatsu as Crunch.

 Crash Boom Bang! was revealed by Vivendi during preparations for E3 2006, where it was publicly announced.
 It was first released as Crash Bandicoot Festival in Japan on July 20, 2006.
-This was followed by a North American release in October 2006.
+This was followed by a North American release on October 10, 2006.
 Crash Boom Bang! was the seventh best-selling game in Australia on the week of June 4 to June 10, 2007.

 A version of the game for mobile phones was developed by Vivendi Games Mobile.
 Producer Elodie Larre described adapting a party game for the mobile phone as a "big challenge".
 Not wanting to make "another multiplayer game where the players just pass the phone to each other" and hoping to attract both old and new fans of the series, the development team decided to integrate the mobile phone itself into the minigames, creating such minigame gimmicks as playing with one hand behind the back, with one eye closed, playing with the chin, etc. The biggest challenge for the team was keeping the minigames inside the phone's memory, which was deemed slightly inferior to the first PlayStation console.
 The WarioWare series was cited as an influence in making the game.
 The game was ultimately released as Crash Bandicoot MiniGames in March 2007.